Counting geodesics on compact symmetric spaces: Fundamental group

-\begin{proposition} Each connected component of a focal orbit of corresponds to a distinct homotopy class of curves between $p$ and $q$. \end{proposition} \begin{proof} Fixing the geodesic $\gamma_H(t) = \exp_p(tH)$ from $p$ to $q = \exp_p(H)$, $H \in \t$, gives us the map between the homotopy classes of curves between $p$ and $q$ and the fundamental group of loops at $p$.
+between the homotopy classes of curves between $p$ and $q$ and the fundamental group of loops at $p$.
 This map is a bijection with inverse $\pi_1(S) \to \pi_{p,q}(S)$, $[\gamma] \mapsto [\gamma * \gamma_{H}]$.
-Restricting this bijection to the geodesics corresponding to a connected component of a focal orbit $\mathcal{F}(H)$ we get the injection
+Restricting this to the geodesics corresponding to a connected component of a focal orbit $\mathcal{F}(H)$, by Theorem \ref{propos:cc-focal} we get the injection \eqref{eq-injection-pi1}, as claimed. \end{proof}